-When the thermostat is satisfied, the R to G-and-Y1 or R to G-and-Y1-and-Y2 circuits are opened.
-The outdoor unit stops, and the furnace blower BLWM and electronic air cleaner terminal EAC-1 will remain energized for an additional 90 seconds.
-Jumper Y1 to DHUM to reduce the cooling off-delay to 5 seconds, see Fig. 59.
+When the thermostat is satisfied, the R-to-G-and-Y1 or R-to-G-and-Y1-and-Y2 circuits are opened.
+The outdoor unit stops, and the furnace blower BLWM and electronic air cleaner terminal EAC-1 will remain energized for an additional 90 sec.
+Jumper Y1 to DHUM to reduce the cooling off-delay to 5 sec.
+See Fig. 38.